 The BOOT capacitor obtains its charge cycle by cycle from the VBIAS capacitor.
-A capacitor from the BOOT pin to the PH pins is required for operation.
-The bootstrap connection for the high side driver must have a bypass capacitor of 0.1 $\mu$ F.
+A capacitor and small value resistor from the BOOT pin to the PH pins are required for operation.
+The bootstrap connection for the high-side driver must have a bypass capacitor of 0.1 $\mu$ F and 24- $\Omega$ resistor .